 -

-You'll save money and time.
-You won't have to rely on a mechanic for every minor adjustment.
+You save money and time.
+You won't have to rely on a mechanic for every little adjustment.

 -

-You gain confidence.
+You gain security.
 A well-adjusted bike responds better and reduces the risk of accidents.

 -